 When Onetime returned to playing with his Holy Night playdough again after reading the story, his play changed to reflect his new understanding of the symbols.

 Suddenly the angels, who were pretty much ignored before, now had little voices and were little characters.
 The baby Jesus received gifts of playdough pies and was even swaddled in sparkly silver playdough!

-If you’re looking for other Christmas kids’ crafts and activities, be sure to follow our Pinterest board: Follow One Time Through’s board Christmas on Pinterest.
+Find more Christmas kids’ crafts and activities on my Pinterest board: Follow One Time Through’s board Christmas on Pinterest.